SharonLutz/reverseDirection/README.md

 ```

 ## Input
-First, the SNP is generated from a binomial distribution for n subjects (input n) for a given minor allele frequency (input MAF).
+First, the SNPs are generated from a binomial distribution for n subjects (input n) for a given vector of minor allele frequencies (input MAF).

-For the SNP G, the true exposure (X<sub>true</sub>) is generated from a normal distribution with the variance (input varX) and the mean as follows:
+For the SNPs G, the true exposure (X<sub>true</sub>) is generated from a normal distribution with the variance (input varX) and the mean as follows:

 E\[Xtrue \] = &gamma;<sub>o</sub> + &gamma;<sub>G</sub> G